 There are a number of RCD information types that can be transmitted in the Call-Info header field of a SIP request.
-The STIR RCD specification [RFC9795] defines calling name, a logo or icon associated with the caller, and a call reason string.
+The STIR RCD specification [RFC9795] defines the following primary RCD elements: a calling name, a logo or icon associated with the caller, and a call reason string.
 It also discusses an extensible way to carry caller information using jCard [RFC7095].

 The RCD framework defined both in this document as well as in [RFC9795] carries call-specific information.
 The insertion of RCD is intended to be singular in that the receiving party should not be required to make any call-specific decisions based on redundant, duplicate, or conflicting RCD.
 The RCD information is either intended to be added by a party that is authoritative over that information or to have been translated from a verified STIR RCD PASSporT and unmodified once in a trusted domain.
 Any additional parties involved in the call path MUST NOT modify the Call-Info header field or add additional Call-Info header fields related to RCD.
-The insertion of the RCD Call-Info header field should be considered a trusted action based on trusted information, and the information MUST NOT be considered modifiable representing the best practice of determining the final representation of the caller RCD to the user.
+The trusted and verified caller RCD information inserted in the RCD Call-Info header field MUST NOT be modified or altered.
+The user should be able to trust that the RCD information accurately represents the verified information.
 This specification acknowledges that without the use of STIR or other mechanisms, detection of any modifications is not possible, so guidance for the use of this specification in a trusted UNI part of the network is important.